Shamnath16/Electricity-Consumption-and-Cost-Analysis-SKE1033-Assignment/README.md

 * **📉 Negative Correlation:** The scatter plot revealed a counter-intuitive finding: **As household size increases, electricity consumption decreases.**
     * *2-Person Households:* Frequently consume **>500 kWh**.
     * *7-Person Households:* Frequently consume **<300 kWh**.
 * **Discussion:** This suggests a socioeconomic driver.
-Larger families in this dataset may reside in rural, energy-efficient (or non-AC reliant) homes, while smaller households (singles/couples) likely inhabit high-consumption urban apartments with heavy cooling requirements.
+Larger families in this dataset may reside in rural, energy-efficient (or non-AC reliant) homes, while smaller households (singles/couples) likely inhabit high-consumption urban apartments with heavy cooling requirements.For example larger families(>=5people) residing in landed properties while smaller families and couples in apartments or condos.As number of occupants increases,the average consumption per person decreases.
 ---

 ## 🤖 Task 4: Predictive Modelling (Scikit-Learn)